awsdocs/amazon-s3-userguide/doc_source/olap-writing-lambda.md

 ## Working with `GetObject` requests in Lambda<a name="olap-getobject-response"></a>

-This section assumes that your Object Lambda access point is configured to call the Lambda function for `GetObject`\.
+This section assumes that your Object Lambda Access Point is configured to call the Lambda function for `GetObject`\.
 S3 Object Lambda includes the Amazon S3 API operation, `WriteGetObjectResponse`, which enables the Lambda function to provide customized data and response headers to the `GetObject` caller\.

 `WriteGetObjectResponse` gives you extensive control over the status code, response headers, and response body, based on your processing needs\.
 You can use `WriteGetObjectResponse` to respond with the whole transformed object, portions of the transformed object, or other responses based on the context of your application\.
 The following section shows unique examples of using the `WriteGetObjectResponse` API operation\.
 + **Example 1:** Respond with HTTP status code 403 \(Forbidden\)